jclain/gitolite-contrib/HostBasedAuth_en.md

 ### option map-anonhttp

-This option defines a mapping between a user and a list of IP addresses, IP address class, fully qualified hosts, domains, or hosts for which `anonhttp` is replaced with the user.
+This option defines a mapping between a user and a list of IP addresses, fully qualified hosts, domains, or hosts; or an IP address classs for which `anonhttp` is replaced with the user.

 Examples: